 In the wake of the 2010 Deepwater Horizon oil spill, Texas received more than $700 million in restoration funding as part of the RESTORE Act, which directs all fines and penalties resulting from the spill to affected Gulf states.
-Since its passage in 2012, The Nature Conservancy has analyzed dozens of Gulf Coast restoration plans and worked to ensure the work included in them has a positive and lasting impact on estuaries, watersheds, salt marshes, oyster reefs and barrier beaches—natural features that provide critical habitat to a range of species and help protect coastal communities in the face of rising sea levels and natural disasters.
+Since its passage in 2012, The Nature Conservancy (TNC) has analyzed dozens of Gulf Coast restoration plans and worked to ensure that the initiatives included in them have a positive and lasting impact on estuaries, watersheds, salt marshes, oyster reefs and barrier beaches—natural features that provide critical habitat to a range of species and help protect coastal communities in the face of rising sea levels and natural disasters.

 Enter the Bahia Grande, or "Big Bay," a large wetland at the southernmost tip of Texas in the Rio Grande Valley.
 Part of the larger Laguna Madre region, which features a long, shallow, hypersaline lagoon along the western Gulf Coast, the Bahia Grande is one of the most biologically diverse areas in Texas—and one of its most imperiled.
 Because of this, the region ranks as one of the highest priority conservation areas in Texas, playing host to 1,200 plant species, more than 530 species of birds, more than 300 North American butterfly species and 17 threatened or endangered species, including ocelots, jaguarundi, aplomado falcons and several sea turtle species.